Tennessee Field Diamonds

 also different in that almost all the crystals occur with

-gravels that have been transported by the creek.
+gravels that have been transported by the creek and show

 Large complex bipyramidal crystal.